TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 - Quite often a save/check can reduce the damage of area attacks.
 - Area attacks typically deal damage even on a miss or if targets make a successful check/save.

+#### Blast from source 2

+Upon a hit, Each creature within 5 feet of the target must succeed on a DC 15 Dexterity saving throw or take the weapon's normal damage.
+If the weapon misses, the ammunition fails to detonate, or bounces away harmlessly before doing so.

 #### Explosive (X)

 This weapon has an explosive component or is otherwise able to affect targets spread across a wide area.
 Upon a successful attack, damage is rolled against every target within the weapon’s blast area.
 Dodge Reactions may not be made against a Blast weapon, but targets may dive for cover.
 Cover may be taken advantage of if it lies between a target and the centre of the weapon’s Blast.
 Cover will reduce damage in half.